Let’s learn some Modern Hebrew slang!

-While many Jews use Hebrew when they pray or study Jewish texts, the Hebrew of the Torah is very different from the Hebrew you’ll hear on the streets of Tel Aviv and Jerusalem.
-Hebrew was revived in the late 19th and early 20th centuries, leading to the development of words for everyday objects and situations that couldn’t be found in the Bible.
-The development of modern Hebrew also led to the development of Hebrew slang.
+While many Jews use Hebrew when they pray or study Jewish texts, the ancient Hebrew of the Torah is very different from the modern, spoken Hebrew you’ll hear on the streets of Tel Aviv and Jerusalem today.
+Hebrew was revived in the late 19th and early 20th centuries (which you can read more about here!), leading to the development of words for everyday objects and situations that couldn’t be found in the Bible.
+And naturally, the development of Modern Hebrew also led to a rise of Hebrew slang!

 Sababa comes from Arabic, but it has made its way into everyday Hebrew.
-Sababa is often translated to English as “cool,” but it can also be used similarly to “okay!” or “nice!”
+It’s often translated to English as “cool,” but it can also be used similarly to “okay!” or “nice“ or even “yes” or “good.”

 Want to meet at the movies at 8?
 Sababa.
 I bought this dress half-off!
 Sababa!